Skyrat-SS13/Skyrat-tg/.github/guides/POLICYCONFIG.md

 You are probably reading this guide because you have been informed your antagonist or ghost role needs to support policy configuration.

 ## Requirements
-It is a requirement of /tg/station development that all ghost roles, antags, minor antags and event mobs of any kind must support the policy system when implemented.
+It is a requirement of Tannhauser Gate development that all ghost roles, antags, minor antags and event mobs of any kind must support the policy system when implemented.

 ## What is policy configuration
 Policy configuration is a json file that the administrators of a server can edit, which contains a dictionary of keywords -> string message.